Thirst by Chris Cooper

 Holding the device up and away, positioning herself in an optimal pose, she puckers her oozing lips, a beautiful disaster.
 Tilting her head downward, she shifts her weight to her opposite leg to accentuate the glutes, her most appealing asset, an ex-boyfriend once told her.
 And one day her and Chrissy Telle might even wish each other a “Happy Birthday” on Facebook, and she’ll hash things out with her parents, yeah, maybe even nail an audition instead of getting ghosted.

-But for now, she gestures a peace sign and snaps a pic, omitting a blazing light, like the first ray of dappled sunshine after a storm.
+But for now, she gestures a peace sign and snaps a pic, emitting a blazing light, like the first ray of dappled sunshine after a storm.
 It’s a moment where she feels seen, alive in the flash; free from memories, she’s happy in this instance, ephemeral bliss.
 Capturing a perfect selfie, one that’s destined to get over 500 likes with fire and heart face emoji comments, she posts it to her Instagram for recognition.
 It’s a substitute for connection, a burst of dopamine and oxytocin; sustenance in the form of social validation, the only remedy that can quench her thirst.

 Chris Cooper is a fiction author from New Jersey; his short story “Bleed” was listed among the “Best Summer Reads” for 2021 at Hash Journal; his 2020 short story “Finn Almost Buys a Goldfish” won the ‘Emerging Writer’s Award’ at Spank the Carp Magazine; and his short story “The Swim” was recognized as the Best in Fiction for 2019 at Across the Margin.
 Chris’ work has also been featured in Expat Press, Bookends Review, and elsewhere.